Meiguro/simplyjs/README.md

 ### Feature vs Platform
 [Feature vs Platform]: #feature-vs-platform

+Pebble.js offers both [Feature] detection and [Platform] detection which are different.
 When do you use [Feature] detection instead of just changing the logic based on the current [Platform]?
-Using feature detection allows you minimize the concerns of your logic, allowing it to be a single unit that does not rely on anything else unrelated.
+Using feature detection allows you to minimize the concerns of your logic, allowing each section of logic to be a single unit that does not rely on anything else unrelated.

 Consider the following [Platform] detection logic: